 GAIA

-A framework to study the themo-chemical evolution of rocky and icy bodies (planets, moons, and planetoids) in the solar system and beyond.
+A framework to study the thermo-chemical evolution of rocky and icy bodies (planets, moons, and planetoids) on a global scale in the solar system and beyond.

 mentions